sapirgur/BetterThenBuyMe/README.md

   - A welcoming banner with a background image, main headline, subheadline, and call-to-action button.

 - **Advanced Search Bar**:
-  - Allows users to search products by keywords, category, max price, and geo region.
+  - Allows users to search products by keywords, category, and geo region.

 - **Special Offers**:
   - Highlights current promotions using Bootstrap cards.